mahtokamal/Linux_Fundamentals/command_lists.md

 **Kill a Process with top** <br>
-In the top command, you can kill a process using the k key followed by entering the PID (Process ID) of the process you want to terminate.
+In the top command, you can kill a process using the "k" key followed by entering the PID (Process ID) of the process you want to terminate.
 Here’s how you can do it: <br>

 1. Start top by typing top in your terminal.
 2. Locate the process you want to kill using the arrow keys to navigate through the process list.